 Kate has been working on this episode for a while.
 It’s personal, it’s deep and it’s insightful.
 These are the universal life lesson’s Kate found in Wonder Woman.

-As I always am with this show, I’m gonna be honest of what the film meant to me.
-Every film leaves different finger prints on a viewer, these are mine.
+As I always am with this show, I’m gonna be honest about what the film meant to me.
+Every film leaves different fingerprints on a viewer, these are mine.

 In this episode we’re going to look at the universal lessons in Wonder Woman there’s lots of them.

 At the start Diana is the only child on the island.
 As the firstborn grandchild I do tap into this.
 My first cousin is ten years younger than me, so for a while at family gatherings, my brother and I were the only little ones; I being the only girl.
 Family gatherings were sitting around a large table and watching the adults talk.
 For Diana, they talk about a war between the Amazon’s and Ares that might never come, yet they need to be prepared for.

 I understand Hippolyta wanting to let her daughter be a child and not worry about war yet.
 I relate it to not worrying about talking about boys with my daughters only to find out that it would be a hurdle as early as kindergarten.
 I wish many times I had a sister like Antiope.

 Antipoe trains Diana in secret so that she can be ready when Ares returns.
 It feels like a metaphor for preparing daughters against the extremely possible dangers of men.